adap/flower/baselines/fedvssl/README.md

 git clone https://github.com/yan-gao-GY/CtP.git fedvssl/CtP
 ```

+After that, Please make sure you have installed `unrar` by `sudo apt install unrar`.
-After that, please follow the instruction in `fevssl/dataset_preparation.py` to download the dataset,
+Then, please follow the instruction in `fevssl/dataset_preparation.py` to download the dataset,
 complete pre-processing and data partitioning for FL.

 Finally, we can launch the training:

 ```bash
 # run federated SSL training with FedVSSL